Convert APR to APY.

 Try entering different values in the APR to APY calulcator to see how they’re related.

 Equivalent of 4.00% APR at different

 What is APR?

 APR (Annual Percentage Rate) is the annual rate of return — expressed as a percentage — before factoring in compound interest.
-You’ll run into this most often when considering loan terms, and how much you’ll have to pay to borrow.
+APR only takes into account simple interest.
+You’ll run into APR most often when considering loan terms, and how much you’ll have to pay to borrow.

 Let’s say you would like to calculate how much interest will accrue today on your credit card.
 Your credit card charges 19.00% APR, compounds daily, and has a balance of $1000.

 - Express your APR as a decimal by dividing by 100.

 - Divide your APR by the number of compounding periods.